International vs. Expat Health Insurance: Coverage, Costs, Taxes

 • Step 2: Decide on U.S. coverage.
 Do you visit the U.S. regularly?
 If so, include U.S. coverage (expect premiums to increase 20%-40%).
 If not, exclude it and save.

 • Step 3: Check visa requirements.
-Many countries require proof of health insurance for visa or residency applications.
 Confirm your plan meets the specific requirements of your host country.
-Countries like Germany, Spain, the UAE, and Thailand have strict requirements.
+Germany, Spain, the UAE, Portugal, and Thailand all have strict rules.

 • Step 4: Evaluate your health needs.
 Do you have chronic conditions, take regular prescriptions, or anticipate maternity care?
-Make sure the plan covers ongoing needs, not just emergencies.
+Confirm the plan covers ongoing needs, not just emergencies.

 • Step 5: Consider the tax implications.
 Talk to an expat tax professional about whether your plan qualifies for the self-employed health insurance deduction, affects your HSA eligibility, or interacts with your FEIE or FTC strategy.